ltb-project/self-service-password/docs/config_general.rst

    $obscure_failure_messages = array("mailnomatch");

-For the reset process via mail token, there is also a specific parameter, enabled by default, to avoid account disclosure:
+For the reset process via mail token and send sms token, there are also a specific parameters, enabled by default, to avoid account disclosure:

 .. code-block:: php

    $obscure_usernotfound_sendtoken = true;
+   $obscure_notfound_sendsms = true;

-Set this parameter to ``false`` if you want to show an error if the account entered by the user do not exist in the directory.
+Set these parameter to ``false`` if you want to show an error if the information of the account entered by the user do not exist in the directory.

 Default action
 --------------